-Opportunities to regulate local climate were mapped using the same approach as for air quality regulation and noise regulation.
-This therefore, focuses on areas of highest demand, where there is currently low capacity.
-Using the natural environment to regulate local climate can best be achieved by either plating trees / woodland, or creating waterbodies such as ponds and lakes.
-The larger the area of habitat created, the greater the effect that it will have on urban temperatures, although even individual trees will have a small positive impact.
+Opportunities to regulate local climate were mapped using the same approach for air quality regulation and noise regulation.
+This, therefore, focuses on areas of highest demand, where there is currently low capacity.
+Using the natural environment to regulate local climate can best be achieved by either planting trees/woodland or creating waterbodies such as ponds and lakes.
+The larger the area of habitat created, the greater the effect that it will have on urban temperatures.
+However, even individual trees will have a small positive impact.

-The constraints identified previously were erased from the local climate regulation demand map (Section 3.8), to leave a map showing demand in all unconstrained locations.
-As before, this was then classified into quartiles and the top quartile was extracted into a different map.
-This map therefore highlights the top 25% of areas of land across the study area where demand for local climate regulation is greatest and where there are no constraints on potentially altering land use.
+The constraints identified previously were erased from the local climate regulation demand map (Section 3.8) to leave a map showing demand in all unconstrained locations.
+As before, this was then classified into quartiles, and the top quartile was extracted into a different map.
+This map, therefore, highlights the top 25% of areas of land across the study area where demand for local climate regulation is greatest and where there are no constraints on potentially altering land use.

-As before, the opportunity map was used to identify whole plots and fields in the basemap where the degree of intersection was at least 50% and a new layer was created.
-All polygons were retained, as evn planting an individua tree could be beneficial, although will have a smaller effect.
+As before, the opportunity map was used to identify whole plots and fields in the basemap where the degree of intersection was at least 50%, and a new layer was created.
+All polygons were retained, as even planting individual trees could be beneficial, although they will have a smaller effect.

-Demand for local climate regulation (Figure 12) is highest in the main urban centres and the size of the urban heat island effect increase with size of urban area and amount of sealed surface.
-As with air pollution regulation and noise regulation, the majority of the opportunity areas identified fall on the outer fringes of urban areas, due to the large number of constraints in urban centres, although some of urban centre location have also been identified (Figure 32).
+Demand for local climate regulation (Figure 12) is focused in the main urban areas, and the size of the urban heat island effect increase with the size of the urban area and the amount of sealed surface.
+As with air pollution regulation and noise regulation, most of the opportunity areas identified fall on the outer fringes of key neighbourhoods due to the many constraints in urban centres, although some of the urban centre locations have also been identified (Figure 32).
 As for the other services, whole plots were also identified and shown in Figure 33.
 These locations potentially provide the opportunity to plant trees and woodland or to create water features that could help to reduce the urban heat island effect.

-Figure 32: Local climate regulation opportunity areas across Buckinghamshire.
+Figure 32 Local climate regulation opportunity areas across Milton Keynes.